Rear Curtain Sync

 You are shooting light trails in low light conditions.
 But you decide to use the flash to freeze the movement of some of the cars in the shot.
 If you use the default front curtain sync, the flash will fire first, freezing the cars.
 But the lens will remain open and continue to make the exposure.
 This will result in the front lights to appear shooting out but the backlights will appear protruding into the car.
 This is unacceptable.

 To avoid these problems rear-curtain sync is used.
 In the first scenario the flash will fire at the end of the exposure, freezing the subject and the blur of the initial movements, though recorded, will come after the subject has been frozen.
-In the second instance the backlights will appear more natural, coming after the car and not shooting into it.
-Needless to say both are more natural and is thus acceptable.
+In the second instance, the backlights will appear more natural, coming after the car and not shooting into it.
+Needless to say, both are more natural and are thus acceptable.

 You would argue that the blur is unavoidable in either of the technique, so why do we have to shoot in rear curtain sync and not in the default front curtain sync.
 The thing is blur, if any, is acceptable right after the subject and not in front of it.
 That’s not natural.
 In 90% of low light situations, rear curtain sync thus gives a more appropriate result compared to front curtain sync.